officialGanesh/Automate-Spiral/README.md

 ### TODO
 1️⃣ Need to write Draw function.
 2️⃣ Open Ms Paint to draw spiral.
+And select the Markers.
 3️⃣ Save the file in current working directory.